 The Washington quarter was struck in .900 silver from 1932 through 1966. .900 silver quarters struck in 1965 and 1966 bear are antedated 1964.
 The last “1964” quarter was struck in January 1966.
 The first copper-nickel clad quarter was struck in August 1965.
 Copper-nickel clad has been the circulating coin composition of the quarter dollar since August 1965.

-The 1937 Washington Quarter Proof in Specific
+The 1937 Proof Washington Quarter

 The 1937 Washington quarter Proof is noteworthy because it marks the beginning of the modern method of Proof production at the United States Mint using separate dies for Proofs and business strikes.
 Before 1937, it was standard practice for the Mint to sequester and polish standard dies for Proof strikings.
 This proved to be unsatisfactory for Flanagan’s quarter design, as it did not hold up well after being polished and retreated.
 According to late numismatic researcher and Washington quarter die expert Herb Hicks, the Washington quarter Type B reverse originates in 1937 to deal with this deficiency.
 The new master hub was created by promoting an edited working Hub.
 This new reverse featured reinforced letters and a lowered field.

 The official figures provided by the United States Mint cast the total number of 1937 Washington Proof quarters distributed at 5,542 pieces.
-This often gets reported as the issue’s mintage, or even the mintage of the 1937 Proof Set, but this is not the case.
+This often gets reported as the issue’s mintage or even the mintage of the 1937 Proof Set, but this is not the case.
 While this may come as a surprise to modern collectors accustomed to the sale of Proof Sets from the Mint, Proof issues struck from 1936 to 1942 could be purchased individually as well as in sets.
 Therefore, the maximum number of 1937-dated sets that could have been constructed is no greater than the total distribution of the Proof coin with the lowest distribution.

 Roger W. Burdette’s excellent research on the topic of 1936 to 1942 Proof issues is further illuminating.
 Burdette estimates a mintage of approximately 7,390 pieces, with some number of these coins being of insufficient quality.
 Burdette claims net sales for the issue to be 5,505 pieces struck from five obverse and six reverse dies.
 All known Proof quarters of this issue are of the Type B reverse variety.

-A midrange piece, graded Proof 65 by either service is now available for about $300.
+A midrange piece, graded Proof 65 by either service, is now available for about $300.

 John Flanagan’s obverse design features a left-facing portrait of George Washington based on the Jean-Antoine Houdon bust of 1786.
 LIBERTY wraps around the top of the coin, above Washington’s hair.
 The date “1972” wraps around the bottom, below Washington’s bust truncation.
 To the left of Washington is the national motto IN GOD WE TRUST.
-To the right is the D mintmark of the Denver Mint.

 A heraldic eagle, rendered in Art Deco style is perched atop a sheaf of arrows.
 The arrows and the eagle’s head are facing left.
 Two sprays of olive branches form a U-shape wrapping around the bottom of the eagle.
 Wrapping around the top of the coin is the following text: UNITED STATES OF AMERICA.
 Below that, the motto E PLURIBUS UNUM.
 Wrapping around the bottom of the coin, the denomination QUARTER DOLLAR is inscribed.